SESYNC-ci/syllabi/_drafts/computational-institute.md

 ## Pre-Arrival Installations & Downloads

 To participate, you will need working copies of the software described below.
-Please make sure to install everything **before** the start of your bootcamp.
+Please make sure to install everything **before** the start of the short course.

-{% include setup-non-sesync.html %}
+{% include setup-non-sesync.md %}

 [//]: # " Hyperlinks "